royced20/AIpracs/README.md

-# AIpracs
+# AIpracs(Roll No 9533)Batch A
-pratical submission for Artificial Submission
+pratical submission for Artificial Intelligence by Dr.B.M Daga